caicloud/cyclone/docs/developer-guide.md

 ./tests/run-e2e.sh
 ```

-In the future we would run these tests in cyclone.
+In the future we would run these tests by cyclone.

 ## API Documentation